 Instant Pot Lavender Cheesecake

-- 6 tablespoons unsalted butter, softened
+- 6 tablespoons unsalted butter, room temp

 - 2 tablespoons brown sugar

-- 2 tablespoon sugar
+- 2 tablespoons sugar

 - 2 tablespoons honey

 - ¼ teaspoon kosher salt